rusakovcom/admin_tools/README.md

-get_container_logs.sh
+The scripts create a directory named hostname and today's date, which collects logs of all containers running on the host.

-Bash script for getting logs for a specified time interval
+Bash script for getting logs for a specified time interval get_container_logs.sh

-get_container_logs_last3h.sh
-Bash script for getting logs for the last 3 hours
+Bash script for getting logs for the last 3 hours get_container_logs_last3h.sh